Daniel Donato: Early career and influences

 Donato was born in Atlantic City, New Jersey, and lived there until 2002, when his family moved to a location outside Nashville, Tennessee.
-He began playing guitar at the age of 12, inspired by his experience playing the video game Guitar Hero and wide-ranging musical influences When he was 14 years old, he began busking on the streets of Nashville, earning money to buy guitars and amps and learning more about music.
+He began playing guitar at the age of 12, inspired by his experience playing the video game Guitar Hero and wide-ranging musical influences.
+When he was 14 years old, he began busking on the streets of Nashville, earning money to buy guitars and amps and learning more about music.
 Sometimes he would take the money he made busking to pay local bands to allow him sit in for a few songs.
-A few years later, at 17, he secured a permanent gig at the legendary honky-tonk Robert's Western World and joined local mainstay, the Don Kelly Band, He played 464 with the Don Kelly Band 4 nights a week, sometimes over 4 hours straight.
+A few years later, at 17, he secured a permanent gig at the legendary honky-tonk Robert's Western World and joined local mainstay, the Don Kelly Band, He played 464 shows with the Don Kelly Band 4 nights a week, sometimes over 4 hours straight.

 In 2015, after seeing Sturgill Simpson play at the Ryman Auditorium, he has stated that he became motivated to find his own sound and voice and blaze his own path in the music world.
 The sound he was working to manifest blended his influence and experience of the country world, with his love of the music of the Grateful Dead and their improvisational approach to playing live music.
 Daniel would call his vision "Cosmic Country", referring to a mix of roadhouse twang, crunchy rock and roll, improvisational fireworks, and psychedelia.
 While his dream of "cosmic country" was still forming, Donato played guitar in the country-rock band The Wild Feathers, appearing on their 2016 album, Live at the Ryman.